 \section{Abstract}

-We developed a machine learning model using LightGBM, one of the most popular gradient boosting decision tree methods these days, to predict the Eddington tensor, or the second-order angular moment, for neutrino radiation transport in core-collapse supernova simulations.
-We use not only zero-th and first moments as in ordinary closure relations but also information on the background matter configuration extensively.
-For training the model we utilize some post-bounce snapshots from one of our previous Boltzmann radiation-hydrodynamics simulations.
-The Eddington tensor as well as the zero-th and first angular moments are calculated from the neutrino distribution function obtained in the simulation.
-LightGBM is light indeed and its high efficiency in training enables us to feed a large number of features and figure out which features are more important than others.
-We report in this paper the results of the training and validation as well as the generalization of our model: it can reproduce the Eddington factor better in general than the M1-closure relation, one of the most commonly employed algebraic closure relations at present; the generalization performance is also much improved from our previous model based on the deep neural network.
+We developed a machine learning model using LightGBM, one of the most popular gradient-boosting decision tree methods these days, to predict the Eddington tensor, or the second-order angular moment, for neutrino radiation transport in core-collapse supernova simulations.
+We use not only the zeroth and first moments of the neutrino distribution function in momentum space as in ordinary closure relations but also information on the background matter configuration extensively.
+For training the model, we utilize some post-bounce snapshots from one of our previous Boltzmann radiation-hydrodynamics simulations; the Eddington tensor as well as the zeroth and first angular moments are calculated from the neutrino distribution function obtained in the simulation.
+LightGBM is light indeed, and its high efficiency in training enables us to feed a large number of features and figure out which features are more important than others.
+In this paper, we report the results of this feature engineering in addition to those of the training, validation, and generalization of our model.
+We find that the flux factor and non-local features are among the most relevant features; our LightGBM model can reproduce the Eddington factor better in general than the M1 closure relation, one of the most commonly employed algebraic closure relations at present; the generalization performance is also much improved from our previous model based on the deep neural network.

 \keywords{supernova--general, radiative transfer, methods: machine learning}